 MY LINOCUT PROCESS

 It is because of this that I now see the lino-block as simply a matrix that I use to create an image, as I would a sheet of paper or canvas and I use it in the same way.
 In multi-block prints sometimes one of the blocks may not be cut at all and when needed I add new blocks so that I can overprint or use to create a new set of colours.
-Printmaking can be rule-bound and I'm sure some people would think what I do is bad practice - I don't.
+Printmaking can be rule-bound and I'm sure some people might think what I do is bad practice - I don't.

 The rest of this page shows some of the notes and handouts I have used in workshops I have taught over the years.
 I hope you find them useful.